In a previous article, I shared the 5 Core Steps to Consultative Selling. The steps were:

 Today, let's look at each of those steps from a social selling perspective.

 According to Forrester research, 74% of your sales process happens before a buyer calls you.
+This percentage might go even higher when you selling an iPhone online.
+You can sell your iPhone online to a buyback company for fast cash.
 These invisible sales stages, in which buyers initiate the selling process without calling on sales, gives them tremendous freedom to browse, learn, and compare without your influence.
 This customer-controlled, pre-selling environment has given rise to "social selling."

 So how do we apply social selling to each of the 5 core steps?